 Subterfuge

-These abilities are stealth based.
-This includes leaping away from attacks, using the shadows to your advantage to bring you damage bonuses.
+These abilities are stealth-based.
+This includes leaping away from attacks using the shadows to your advantage to bring damage bonuses.

 Warrior